leanpress/bike-nantucket-fundraiser/readme.txt

 * Shortcodes now work on pages/posts other than the campaign pages.
 * Upgraded jQuery UI CSS to 1.10.3 to match WordPress core upgrade to jQuery UI 1.10.3.
 * When creating a new campaign, the user is now redirected to the new campaign page once the campaign has been created.
-* New shortcode,[pfund-total-campaigns] to display the total number of campaigns published.
+* New shortcode,[bnfund-total-campaigns] to display the total number of campaigns published.
 * The file jquery.validationEngine-en-US.js is no longer needed and therefore does not need to be translated for other languages.
 * The download to CSV functionality for campaign donations now includes date and comment.
 Donations received before upgrading will not have dates in the CSV, but donations after the upgrade will.